-This is a guest post by Elijah Lovkoff as part of our Customer Spotlight series.
+This is a post by Elijah Lovkoff as part of our Customer Spotlight series.
 If you have an interesting story to tell and would like to share your experience with WordPress and Elegant Themes on our blog, please contact us!

 A Bit About Me

 I’m Elijah Lovkoff and I started designing websites using WordPress as my preferred platform a couple of years ago.
 I came across Elegant Themes by chance and since then they became my first choice for creating sites for customers.
 I do use other themes once in a while, but this comes mostly when client insist on using something else.
 Today I have my own company, Skylark Studio – but that’s the outcome and I’d rather tell how it all began.

 Having a job that pays well is great, but at some point I’ve found myself spending close to 300$ a month on taxis… the mere idea of getting out of bed and dragging myself to the job that I disliked immensely resulted in constant oversleeping.
 I hated the alarm that reminded me it was time to go back to work that I’d rather not see at all.
 Even taking taxis and avoiding the morning subway wasn’t much of a consolation.
 I needed to change something.
 I made them fire me with a decent severance package and went traveling for a year.
 I needed a break and I needed a new perspective.
 I needed to get back to my roots where playing music was big part of my life, where the world was still big enough and wasn’t limited to the dull work with long overtime hours and occasional NBA TV games in the evenings.